achille-roussel/kway-go/README.md

 It is interesting to note that the CPU profile didn't seem to indicate that 75% of the time was spent in the runtime, but reducing the time spent in that code path has had a non-linear impact on performance.
-Likely some other CPU instruction pipeline and caching shenanigans are at play here, possibly due to the use of atomic compare-and-swap operations in coroutine switches.
+Likely some other CPU instruction pipeline and caching shenanigans are at play here, possibly impacted by the atomic compare-and-swap operations in coroutine switches.

 As expected, the CPU profile now shows that almost no time is spent in the
 runtime: